Online supermarket Ocado's sales soar 40% in lockdown Britain

-British online supermarket and technology company Ocado said on Wednesday retail revenue had soared 40.4% year-on-year in its second quarter so far as shoppers in coronavirus lockdown sought deliveries to avoid venturing out.
-That compared to growth of 10.3% in its first quarter to March 1, sending its shares up 3% at 0705 GMT, extending gains for the year to 35%.
+British online supermarket Ocado has seen retail revenue soar 40.4% year-on-year in its second quarter to date as it ramped up capacity to meet unprecedented demand during the country's coronavirus lockdown.

-Britain has been on lockdown since March 23 but Prime Minister Boris Johnson has said the country is past the peak of the pandemic.
-He is expected to set out a plan on Sunday on how it might start gradually easing restrictions to allow a return to normal life.
+Growth accelerated from 10.3% in its first quarter to March 1, sending its shares up 3.2% at 0935 GMT, extending gains for 2020 to 35%.
+Britain has been on lockdown since March 23, but Prime Minister Boris Johnson has said the country is past the peak of the pandemic and is expected to set out a plan on Sunday on how it might gradually ease restrictions.

-Ocado said it had adapted its platform and ramped up capacity rapidly in order to meet unprecedented demand and was now delivering significantly more groceries to UK households than ever before.
-It noted that the number of items per customer basket appeared to have passed its peak but remained high, as more normal shopping behaviour had returned.
+In March, Ocado was forced to stop registrations from new customers and impose a queuing system online after it saw a several hundred percentage increase in web traffic.
+"It took us a few weeks to adapt to a completely new situation, and I know we didn’t serve our customers as well as we’d liked (to)," finance chief Duncan Tatton-Brown told reporters.

+Pre-crisis, about 7% of UK grocery sales were delivered to homes - about one in every 15 households.
+Industry leader Tesco had a 35% share of the online grocery market, while Ocado had about 14%.
+All of Britain's big four grocers - Tesco, Sainsbury's , Asda and Morrisons - have been ramping up their online capacity to meet some of the extra demand.
+But even if delivery capacity doubled, some 85% of the market would still need to be served by stores.

-But it highlighted uncertainties about the length of the crisis, customer reaction immediately afterwards and its long-term impact on customers' disposable incomes.
+But it highlighted uncertainties about its length, customer reaction immediately afterwards and its long-term impact on customers' disposable incomes.
 It said it had suspended its guidance for retail revenue for full year 2020 until it could accurately forecast likely outcomes.
+The group has cash of 1.2 billion pounds on its balance sheet.

-Ocado's retail business is a joint venture between Ocado Group and Marks & Spencer.
-Ocado's supply deal with Waitrose will finish at the end of August, when it will be replaced with M&S. Ocado has a stock market capitalisation of 12.2 billion pounds ($15.2 billion), which is more than the combined market capitalisations of Sainsbury's, Britain's No. 2 supermarket group, and Morrisons, the No. 4 player.
+Ocado Retail is a joint venture between Ocado Group and Marks & Spencer.
+Ocado's supply deal with Waitrose will finish at the end of August, when it will be replaced with M&S. Ocado has a stock market capitalisation of 12.2 billion pounds ($15.2 billion), which is more than the combined market capitalisations of Sainsbury's, Britain's No. 2 supermarket group by sales, and No. 4 Morrisons.

 The share price has mostly been driven by its state-of-the-art robotic technology which has enabled it to win partnership deals with supermarket groups around the world, including Kroger in the United States, Casino in France and Aeon in Japan.
-In the second quarter Ocado delivered its first international robotic warehouses, which it calls customer fulfilment centres (CFCs), to Casino and Sobeys.

-It said that despite the crisis it was not experiencing any material delays in the delivery of future CFCs for Ocado Solutions customers.
-The group added that it has 1.2 billion pounds of cash on the balance sheet.

-Ocado investor Royal London Asset Management said it will vote against the online grocer's pay report at Wednesday's annual meeting, calling Chief Executive Tim Steiner's 58.7 million pound reward "excessive". ($1 = 0.8040 pounds)
+Ocado's update was published ahead of its annual shareholders' meeting, where the firm could face an investor revolt over executive pay.
+Co-founder and CEO Tim Steiner was paid 58.7 million pounds in 2019.

+The company says its rewards are justified because it created 7.5 billion of value for shareholders in the five years to 2019. ($1 = 0.8040 pounds)

 - READ MORE ON: